-Parents are expected to: Schools are expected to: Academy trustees and governing bodies are expected to: Local authorities are expected to: Where there are safeguarding concerns, intensify support through statutory children's social care.
+Parents are expected to: Schools are expected to: A Local authorities are expected to: Where there are safeguarding concerns, intensify support through statutory children's social care.
 Work with other schools in the local area, such as schools previously attended and the schools of any siblings.
 Severely absent pupils Work with the school and local authority to help them understand their child's barriers to attendance.
 Continued support as for persistently absent pupils and: Regularly review attendance data and help school leaders focus support on the pupils who need it.
-Continued support as for persistently absent pupils and: Proactively engage with the formal support offered - including any parenting contract or voluntary early help plan to prevent the need for legal intervention.
-Agree a joint approach for all severely absent pupils with the local authority.
+Continued support as for persistently absent pupils and: Proactively engage with the formal support offered - including any parenting contract or voluntary early help plan to prevent the need for legal intervention. severely absent pupils with the local authority.
 All services should make this group the top priority for support.
 This may include a whole family plan, consideration for an education, health and care plan, or alternative form of educational provision.
 Be especially conscious of any potential safeguarding issues, ensuring joint working between the school, children's social care services and other statutory safeguarding partners.
 Where appropriate, this could include conducting a full children's social care assessment and building attendance into children in need and child protection plans.

-Support for cohorts of pupils with lower attendance than their peers
+Support for cohorts of pupils with I ower attendance than their peers